rendaw/tup-export/readme.md

 ## Current limitations

 - Bash output only
-- Doesn't handle variable substitutions (Lua builds should be fine)
+- Doesn't handle variable/group substitutions
 - Ignores environment variables
-- May not handle some edge cases
+- May not handle some other edge cases